aiahsan/salesGO/SalesGO/readMe.txt

 Creating and running docker container

--- docker run -d -p 27017:27017 --name mongo-vendor mongo
+-- docker run -d -p 27017:27018 --name mongo-customer mongo

 -- docker run <mode -d for depeche and -i for interactive> < -p  binding port from docker image to external env 27017:27017> < -- name of the container> <image which is mongo here>

 Executing docker container shel

--- docker exec -it mongo-vendor /bin/bash
+-- docker exec -it mongo-customer /bin/bash

 after that type